no-scientist-is-an-island/no-scientist-is-an-island.github.io/index.md

 The flexible structure of a derived data registry means that it can be created for a dataset, project team, lab, or even for collaboration teams across sites.
 Creating derived data registries at larger scales can help disseminate code for derived variables across datasets, but requires greater coordination to maintain.

 Co-curation of derived data registries can help build a culture of collaboration, mutual accountability, and coordination.
 They may be especially helpful for research groups looking for more systematic ways to collaborate and share/review code.

+#### Image reference
+This image was created with the help of AI on Canva.